 Agriculture/agricultural uses.
-The use of land for agricultural purposes, including farming, dairying, pasturage, agriculture, horticulture, floriculture, viticulture, and animal and poultry husbandry and related accessory uses.
 The use of land for agriculture purposes as defined by the Code of Federal Regulations (33 CFR 323.4(a)(1), including farming, dairying, pasturage, agriculture, horticulture, floriculture, viticulture, and animal and poultry husbandry, and related accessory uses.